David Braun (American football)

 David Braun (born April 2, 1985) is an American college football coach and former player.
-He is currently the head coach for Northwestern.
+He is the head football coach at Northwestern University, a position he has held since 2023.

+Early life and education

+Braun is from Wales, Wisconsin, where he attended Kettle Moraine High School.

 Coaching career

-Braun is from Wales, Wisconsin, where he attended Kettle Moraine High School.
 Braun began his coaching career as a graduate assistant at Winona State University, his alma mater, in 2008.
-In 2010 he was made the defensive coordinator and linebackers coach at Culver-Stockton.
-In 2011 he returned to Winona State where he worked as the co-defensive coordinator and linebackers coach until the end of the 2014 season.
-In 2015 he became the defensive line coach at UC Davis where he stayed until the end of the 2016 season.
-In 2017 he was made the defensive line coach and run game coordinator at Northern Iowa.
-In 2018 he was made the outside linebackers coach and special teams coordinator.
+In 2010, he was made the defensive coordinator and linebackers coach at Culver–Stockton College before returning to Winona State the following year. where he worked as the co-defensive coordinator and linebackers coach until the end of the 2014 season.
+In 2015 he became the defensive line coach at the University of California, Davis, where he stayed until the end of the 2016 season.
+In 2017, he was made the defensive line coach and run game coordinator at Northern Iowa University.
+In 2018, he was made the outside linebackers coach and special teams coordinator.
 He was named the defensive coordinator and safeties coach at North Dakota State University in January 2019.